DC-Hackathon/finco-root/finco-nlp/train_data/intent_data.md

 - from sonata get me mobile number for client 100257612
 - get mobile no. from sonata for client id 100257612

+## intent:bankName
+- sonata get bank name for client number 100257612
+- sonata fetch bank name for client id 100257612
+- sonata fetch bank name for client 100257612
+- get bank name for client 100257612 from sonata
+- from sonata get me bank name for client 100257612
+- get bank name from sonata for client id 100257612

+## intent:accountNumber
+- sonata get bank account number for client number 100257612
+- sonata fetch bank account number for client id 100257612
+- sonata fetch bank account number for client 100257612
+- get bank account number for client 100257612 from sonata
+- from sonata get me bank account number for client 100257612
+- get bank account number from sonata for client id 100257612

+## intent:bsbNumber
+- sonata get bsb number for client number 100257612
+- sonata fetch bsb number for my client 100257612
+- sonata fetch bsb number for client 100257612
+- get bsb number for client 100257612 from sonata
+- from sonata get me bsb number for client 100257612
+- get bsb number from sonata for client id 100257612

+## intent:line1
+- sonata get address for client number 100257612
+- sonata fetch address for my client 100257612
+- sonata get address for client id 100257612
+- get address for client 100257612 from sonata
+- from sonata get me address for client 100257612
+- get address from sonata for client id 100257612

-## intent:statusCode
+## intent:account.statusCode
 - sonata get status for account number N325434
 - sonata fetch status for my account N325291
 - sonata fetch status for account N325291
 - get status for account N325291 from sonata
 - from sonata get me status for account N325291
 - get status from sonata for account id N325291

-## intent:accountNumber
-- sonata get bank account number for account number N325434
-- sonata fetch bank account number for my account N325291
-- sonata fetch bank account number for account N325291
-- get bank account number for account N325291 from sonata
-- from sonata get me bank account number for account N325291
-- get bank account number from sonata for account id N325291

-## intent:bankName
-- sonata get bank name for account number N325434
-- sonata fetch bank name for my account N325291
-- sonata fetch bank name for account N325291
-- get bank name for account N325291 from sonata
-- from sonata get me bank name for account N325291
-- get bank name from sonata for account id N325291

-## intent:bsbNumber
-- sonata get bsb number for account number N325434
-- sonata fetch bsb number for my account N325291
-- sonata fetch bsb number for account N325291
-- get bsb number for account N325291 from sonata
-- from sonata get me bsb number for account N325291
-- get bsb number from sonata for account id N325291

 ## intent:commencementDate
 - sonata get commencement date for account number N325291